Oghma-Infinium/Vagabond/README.md

 ## Installation

 ⚠ **Vagabond requires the full AE upgrade, which means you must purchase the AE edition of the game for the list to function!** ⚠

+**You must update Skyrim Special Edition to latest version on Steam to install this list.**

+**DO NOT MANUALLY DOWNGRADE SKYRIM TO OLDER VERSIONS**

 If you are updating the modlist, you can safely skip to the [updating section](#updating-the-modlist).